mary-python/mary-python.github.io/_pages/about.md

   - /about.html
 ---

-As of January 2025, I am currently in the interim period between the submission of my PhD thesis and the viva voce examination.
+As of February 2025, I have defended my PhD thesis and am on track to receive my doctorate in July 2025.

 I am now working as a Data Scientist in the [Infectious Diseases Data Observatory (IDDO)](https://www.iddo.org/), based at the Centre for Tropical Medicine and Global Health in Oxford.